GoodGuide/purview-api-client-gem/README.md

 ### Namespace

-The namespace for the API is `GoodGuide::EntitySoup` which is assumed in the examples below for brevity i.e. if you read
+The namespace for the API is `PurviewApi` which is assumed in the examples below for brevity i.e. if you read

     Catalog.find_all

 it means

-    GoodGuide::EntitySoup::Catalog.find_all
+    PurviewApi::Catalog.find_all

 ### Identity